 - Spouse maliciously turned the other out of doors(kicked out of the home).

-- Spouse, by cruel and barborous treatment, endangers the life of the other spouse
+- Spouse, by cruel and barbarous treatment, endangers the life of the other spouse

 - Spouse offers such indignities to the person of the other as to render his or her life condition intolerable and life burdensome

-- Spouse becomes an excessive user of alchohol or drugs so as to render the coniditon of the other spouse intolerable and life burdensome.
+- Spouse becomes an excessive user of alcohol or drugs so as to render the condition of the other spouse intolerable and life burdensome.

-- Spouse commits uncondoned adultery (unforgiven or approved of)
+- Spouse commits un-condoned adultery (unforgivable or approved of)

 Once you have established your claim for Divorce From Bed and Board, you will still have to convince the Court to make an award of the marital home, which the Court is not required to do.
 The Court(or jury) can find in your favor, assign legal responsibility for the separation, order the separation, and yet the Judge can refuse to order the losing party to vacate the marital home.
 That is an unfortunate result, but it can happen.
 In most cases however, a Judge will order possession of the residence when the case is made and supported.